Johnny Depp: Don't judge me over abuse case

 "I suggest before people start pointing fingers and making judgement on others that they have no idea about, I would say, everybody, take one day off of work, stay at home, start your investigation of everyone in your family," he added.

 "Start with your father.
 Look way back.
 Dad always been just a wonderful guy, has he?
-Your uncles, look at your brother's.
+Your uncles, look at your brothers.
 Look around you first before you start passing judgement on someone that you have no idea what that person has been through, who they are."

 At the height of his courtroom battles with his ex-wife, the future of Depp's movie career appeared to be in jeopardy.